 This bill aims to eliminate discriminatory practices in real property transactions by prohibiting the submission of deeds or other instruments that contain discriminatory restrictive covenants or gender-specific language.
 It declares such covenants void as against public policy and mandates their removal from any documents affecting the transfer of real property before they can be recorded.
-The bill also allows for the inclusion of a statement in deeds that affirms the void nature of any discriminatory covenants, reinforcing the commitment to non-discrimination in property ownership and use.
+The bill also allows for the inclusion of a statement in deeds that affirms the void nature of any discriminatory covenants, reinforcing the state's commitment to non-discrimination in property ownership and use.

 Statutes affected: